sierratutwiler/NekDoc/_sources/faq.rst.txt

 **Which platforms are supported by Nek5000?**

    All posix compliant operations system.
-   To run on Windows, we recommend using the Windows Subsystem for Linux.
+   To run on Windows, we recommend using Ubuntu 20.04 on V2 of the Windows Subsystem for Linux.

 **Can Nek5000 run on GPUs?**